loftuxab/alfresco-ubuntu-install/README.md

 Tomcat
 --------
 Tomcat is the java application server used to actually run Alfresco.
-The script downloads the latest version of Tomcat 7, and then updates its configuration files to better support running Alfresco.
+The script downloads the latest version of Tomcat 8, and then updates its configuration files to better support running Alfresco.
-Ubuntu upstart is used to stop and start tomcat.
-You **must** have a look and verify settings in the alfresco upstart file
+Ubuntu upstart (14.04) or systemd (16.04) is used to stop and start tomcat.
+You **must** have a look and verify settings;
-`/etc/init/alfresco.conf`
+`/etc/init/alfresco.conf` (14.04)
+`/opt/alfresco/alfresco-service.sh` (16.04)

 Edit locale setting (LC_ALL) and the memory settings in this file to match your server.
 About memory, it has default max set to 2G.
 That is good enough if you have about 5 users.
 So add more ram (and then some) to your server, update then Xmx setting in alfresco.conf.
 Your Alfresco instance will run much smoother.

 You will be presented with the option to add either MySql or Postgresql jdbc libraries.
 You should probably add at least one of them.

-Once the install is complete (the entire script and the manual steps following that), run
+Once the install is complete (the entire script and the manual steps following that), to start run
-`sudo service alfresco start` to start and `sudo service alfresco stop` to stop tomcat.
+`sudo service alfresco start` (14.04)
+`sudo /opt/alfresco/alfresco-service.sh start` (16.04) - this is a wrapper, using `sudo systemctl start alfresco.service` will have the same result.

+To stop Tomcat for Alfresco, just swithc `start` to `stop` in the above command.
+Using `status` as a parameter will show status of the Alfresco Tomcat service

 Nginx
 --------